capi-workgroup/api-evolution/guidelines.rst

 *  In the **general** public API, these guidelines apply in full force.
    The C API working group can grant exceptions.

-*  For the **limited** API, please get explicit approval from the C API working group for any changes.
+*  For the **limited** API, always seek explicit approval from the C API Working Group.

 .. note::